RSS/Atom feed Twitter

 I would like to see how that fine hair is masked starting with your finished image.
 Rarely do I get images of people with a flat blank back ground.
 More often then not, the background is pretty close to the same values as the hair.

-mehoraf member for almost 8 years mehoraf 1 comment rated this topic with 3/5
+mehoraf member for over 8 years mehoraf 1 comment rated this topic with 3/5

 Thank you very much.